lisophorm/BeyondEercise/README.md

 Tested with: **Chrome and Firefox**

-This "prototype" has been developer with Angular 1.5 and Angular material.
+This "prototype" has been developed with Angular 1.5 and Angular material.
 All the requirements have been met.
 Except for the confirm dialogs I have covered almost all the possible scenarios.

 There may still be little glitches but the overall execution seems quite smooth.